obsidian-toaster/project/product-management.md

 ## Tools

-* Trello : Coordination and Planification Tool
+* [Trello](https://trello.com/b/DI2J0MHN/obsidian) : Coordination and Planification Tool
 * JIRA : Tickets & Scrum Management Tool
-* Slack : IRC channels, notifications platform
+* [Slack](https://microservicesplatform.slack.com/messages) : IRC channels, notifications platform

+To access Slack using an IRC client, this is possible and supported for the IRC + SSL protocol.
+You can get your user/password at this address : https://microservicesplatform.slack.com/account/gateways

 ## Processes